Palanga

 History

 Palanga, formerly a fishing village, developed as the main resort town of the RTC in the 19th century.
-Although it had been popular among the nobility of the RTC to go to the foreign places for vacationing, in the 19th century the trend switched.
-Several large palaces were built in Palanga by the leading families of the RTC, parks were layed out, tree-lined avenues were built, the famous pier was created and the resort became modern and luxurious.
-In the early 20th century and especially so after the First World War the potential of Palanga for the less well off tourists had increased as well as hotels and other facilities were built.
-During the interwar period, Palanga was the main resort of Lithuania and as well popular among the Veneds (who still remembered the old days), people from Courland, Livonia and Estonia.
-The old, wooden Palanga suffered greatly in the Fire of Palanga but that only caused the city to be rebuilt more beautiful.
+Although it had been popular among the nobility of the RTC to go to foreign places for vacationing, in the 19th century the trend switched.
+Several large palaces were built in Palanga by the leading families of the RTC, parks were laid out, tree-lined avenues were built, the famous pier was constructed and the resort became modern and luxurious.
+In the early 20th century, and especially so after the First World War, the potential of Palanga for the less well-off tourists had increased and hotels and other facilities were built.
+During the interwar period, Palanga was the main resort of Lithuania and was popular among the Veneds (who still remembered the old days), and people from Courland, Livonia and Estonia.
+The old, wooden Palanga suffered greatly in the Fire of Palanga but that only caused the city to be rebuilt more beautifully.
 The State Summer Residence, completed in 1931, became one of the most impressive buildings in Palanga, overshadowing even the Summer Palace of the King which was also located in Palanga.
 A railway was built to Palanga as a branch line of the railroad to Rūkuvos Uostas.

 The beaches and restaurants of Palanga, the easy life of the city and the relaxed, but still luxurious atmosphere was famous in Lithuania and attracted various foreign poets and artists into the city who mainly lived in the suburbs.

-Palanga have never regained its former glory, although it is still visited sometimes by artists and by those people who used to visit it in the interwar period and regards the city with nostalgy (there are not many of them left however).
-For long Palanga stood largely damaged, but later many buildings were restored (some are still in ruins however).
-The city is the most important resort city of Skuodia and is popular among the Skuodians, but receives relatively little foreign visitors despite of the attempts of the Skuodian government to promote it as a tourist destination.
+Palanga has never regained its former glory, although it is still visited sometimes by artists and by those people who used to visit it in the interwar period and regard the city with nostalgia (there are not many of them left, however).
+For a long time Palanga stood severely damaged, but later many buildings were restored (some are still in ruins, however).
+The city is the most important resort city of Skuodia and is popular among the Skuodians, but receives relatively few foreign visitors despite the attempts of the Skuodian government to promote it as a tourist destination.

 This page was created by Abdul-aziz.